lmicheli/NoSoilPV/README.md

 Available functions:
 ==================
 ## segm_soiling_profile
-Code for extracting soiling loss profile from performance metrics trhough the segmentation of the deposition periods.
+Code for extracting soiling loss profile from performance metrics through the segmentation of the deposition periods.

 ### Citing
 When using this code, please reference: